Highline College: Foundation

 The Highline College Foundation was established in 1972 as a non-profit organization to help raise funds to improve the quality of education at Highline College.
 The Foundation often holds events and allows donations to be made in an effort to raise funds.
 With a donation of $500 the Foundation allows individuals or groups to create their own fund that others may donate to.
 Both students and faculty members can take advantage of the Foundation, through scholarships and grants respectively.

 MaST

 The Marine Science and Technology Center (MaST) is located approximately ten minutes south of the Highline College campus at Redondo Beach Park, and promotes the understanding of the South Puget Sound ecosystem.
 A new facility, 2500 sqft large and situated on a 260 ft pier, opened in 2008.

 Athletics

-Highline College competes in the Northwest Athletic Conference (NWAC) as the Thunderbirds, fielding men's and women's teams for basketball and soccer, a men's wrestling team, and women's teams for golf, softball, tennis and volleyball.
+Highline College competes in the Northwest Athletic Conference (NWAC) as the Thunderbirds, fielding men's and women's teams for basketball, soccer, and golf, and women's teams for softball, tennis and volleyball.